Deseret (Book of Mormon): Proposed State of Deseret

 Deseret was proposed as a name for the U.S. state of Utah.
 Brigham Young—governor of Utah Territory from 1850 to 1858 and president of the LDS Church from 1847 to 1877—favored the name as a symbol of industry.
 Young taught that Church members should be productive and self-sufficient, a trait he had perceived in honeybees.

 The Mormons petitioned for statehood as the State of Deseret during 1849–50, but the petition was rejected by the U.S. Congress because of the vast size of the relatively unpopulated area that was controlled by the LDS Church.
 Instead, the federal government created Utah Territory.
-The name is often thought to be derived from the resident Ute Indians and mean "People of the Mountains".
-However, local Ute tribe members, such as Larry Cesspooch, public relations director for the audio/visual department of the Ute Tribe in Fort Duchesne, state that "the Utes don't even have such a word in their language."
-He said that Utah - Anglicized from "Yuta" - is what the Spanish called the Utes, and his research indicates that it meant "meat eaters".
-Cesspooch has used this explanation in various public presentations, and has said that he's never been challenged on it.
-In 1896, Utah Territory gained statehood as Utah.

 Some vestiges of the name survive.
 For example, the state symbol of Utah is a beehive; this emblem is represented on both the state seal, state flag, and marker shields for state highways.
 The state nickname is the "Beehive State" and the honeybee is Utah's official "state insect".
 The Salt Lake Bees are a minor league baseball team representing Utah in the Pacific Coast League.
 Named after the original Salt Lake Bees (PCL, 1915–26), they were formerly known as the Buzz (1994–2000) and the Stingers (2001–05).
 "Deseret" appears twice on the Utah stone located on the 220 ft landing of the Washington Monument.